Latest information for you

 Details of the open sights

-- Indoor leisure facilities, gyms and swimming pools will open with restrictions on May 29, 2020.
+- Indoor leisure facilities, gyms and swimming pools are open again.
+Cinemas may also open.

-- Until further notice, no events will take place until May 28, 2020.
-From May 29, 2020 indoor and outdoor events are permitted for up to 100 people.
-From July 1, 2020, the upper limit will be raised to 250 people, cinemas will also be allowed to open.
+- Indoor and outdoor events are permitted for up to 100 people.
+Since July 1, 2020, the upper limit has been raised to 250 people indoor and 500 people outdoor.
 From August 1, 2020, indoor events with up to 500 people will be possible, for events with up to 1,000 people a special prevention concept is required.
-For outdoor events, up to 750 visitors will be permitted from August 1, 2020 (up to 1,250 persons with a special prevention concept).
+For outdoor events, up to 750 visitors will be permitted from August 1, 2020 (up to 1,250 persons with a special prevention concept)

 Information on arrival